Last updated: May 2026

 These are particularly damaging because they happen at the source, before execution even begins.

 The fix is concurrent decision-making and empowerment at the operator level.
+These are also hard-to-reverse fulfillment decisions when left unaddressed.
 When decisions require linear coordination, simple choices take weeks.

 These create delays within the execution layer, even when teams know what to do.